vmware/global-load-balancing-services-for-kubernetes/docs/federation.md

     $ kubectl edit amkocluster amkocluster-federation -n avi-system

-This would reboot AMKO in leader mode and will resume syncing objects to the Avi GSLB leader controller.
+This would reboot the new leader AMKO.
+Post reboot, the new `leader` will take over the responsibilities of the earlier leader.

 #### Cluster Failure Scenario

  ![Alt text](images/amko_fed_cluster_failure.png?raw=true "AMKO cluster failure switch")

 The cluster where the leader AMKO was deployed, fails.
 Since the Avi GSLB leader is still active, the user only has to choose a new AMKO leader out of the followers.
-On that cluster, the `AMKOCluster` object must be edited and `spec.isLeader` field must be set to `true`:
+The steps to recover AMKO and designation of the new `leader` remains the same as the above section:
 ```
 $ kubectl edit amkocluster amkocluster-federation -n avi-system
+// set the spec.leader field to true
 ```

 #### Old leader AMKO boots up
+At any given point in time, the architecture only allows a single AMKO `leader`.
+Conflicts leading from more than 1 leader must be resolved by the admin manually.
+This does not have any traffic impact on the existing GslbServices objects.
-Note that at any point in time, there cannot be more than one leader AMKOs.
-If a leader AMKO finds that there's another leader in its member list, it won't federate.
-And, this AMKO won't sync any objects to the Avi GSLB leader controller.
-While the traffic will still continue to work, the kubernetes/openshift objects won't be synced to Avi GSLB leader any more.
-The user must intervene and set one of these AMKOs to follower by setting `spec.isLeader` field to `false` in the `AMKOCluster` object:
+To resolve this situation, the admin must convert one of the leader AMKOs to follower by setting `spec.isLeader` field to `false` in the `AMKOCluster` object:
 ```
 $ kubectl edit amkocluster amkocluster-federation -n avi-system
 ```
-This is especially important for situations when a cluster, which hosted a leader instance of AMKO, previously failed.
+This is especially important for situations, when a cluster, which hosted a leader instance of AMKO, previously failed.
 The user has switched a follower AMKO to be the new leader.
 And, the failed cluster recovers and brings back the old leader AMKO.
 The user must set the old leader to follower.